sasagawa888/deeppipe2/README.md

 - Cumatrix.gradfilter(ts1,ts2,ts3,st,pad)
 gradient by backpropagation. ts1 is input-tesor, ts2 is filter-tensor, ts3 is loss-tensor, st is stride size, pad is padding size.

+- Cumatrix.full(ts)
+transfer from 4 DIM tensor to matrix.

+- Cumatrix.unfull(mt,h,w)
+transfer from matrix to 4 DIM tensor. tensor(N,C,H,W).
+N is row size of matrix.
+C is 1.

 ## error code